MarineEcosystemResearchProgramme/merpWS/README.md

 ##### Functions to access marine data via Web Services

 An increasing number of marine data portals are making web services available.
-These allow, alongside traditional downloads from the browser, to access data programmaticely directly from scripting softwares such as Rstudio.
+Alongside traditional downloads from the browser, these allow accessing data programmatically directly from scripting softwares such as Rstudio.

-The main advantages are two-folds: 1) the data fetched by R scripts are always up to date, a feature particularly useful when using data portals that are constantly added to; 2) fetching, formatting and cleaning steps can be done as part of a single seamless workflow.
+The main advantages are two-folds: 1) the data fetched by R scripts are always up to date, a feature particularly useful when using data portals that are regularly updated; 2) fetching, formatting and cleaning steps can be done as part of a single seamless workflow.

-merpWS is a collection of R functions making use of available marine web services to retrieve data from the main marine data portals.
+merpWS is a collection of R functions making use of available marine web services to retrieve data from the main marine data portals, including CEFAS, EMODNet and the PML Trait Explorer.

 Installation
 ------------